Fly agaric Amanita muscaria

 Did you know?

 As with many fungi, the "toadstool" is actually just the fruiting body of the fungus.
 As they mature, their rounded red caps grow flatter and their white spots drop off!
+It has been used by the Sami of northern Scandinavia as a strong hallucinogen and intoxicant after they had observed the effects on Reindeer.
+This is an extremely dangerous fungus to ingest even in small amounts, and should always be treated as deadly poisonous.

 What we do is only made possible by your generosity and support.